zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I am actively seeking a Research Scientist position starting in September 2026.
 Please feel free to contact me at **zepingyu@foxmail.com** if you have any suitable openings!

 My research lies in understanding the inner mechanisms of LLMs and multimodal LLMs (MLLMs).
 I believe deeper understanding of these models can inform the design of more robust, controllable, and efficient architectures, and guide practical techniques to improve model performance.
+Moreover, as we move toward AGI and ASI, the inability to understand how these models make decisions poses a serious risk—without interpretability, we may lose control over increasingly powerful systems.
 In particular, I work on:

 **a) Understanding LLMs and MLLMs through mechanistic interpretability**